Intellectual property

 China has many issues with international intellectual property rights and their enforcement.

-It is estimated to be between 100,000 to 150,000 outstanding international copyright / trademark cases with Chinse businesses.
-Given the costs and time in raising a case, we expect this number could be a lot higher given many companies to not have the resources to enter the Chinese legal processes
+It is estimated that there are between 100,000 and 150,000 outstanding international copyright/trademark cases with Chinese businesses.
+Given the costs and time involved in raising a case, we expect this number to be much higher, given that many companies do not have the resources to enter the Chinese legal processes.

-If you have your trademark / copyright agreed and registered in China, then a disputed over trademark, etc, can be often resolved with a local Chinese solicitor letter.
-No business or Chinese person wishes to be seen to be breaking Chinese rules and regulations.
+If your trademark/copyright is agreed upon and registered in China, a dispute over a trademark can often be resolved with a letter from a local Chinese solicitor.
+No business or Chinese person wishes to be seen breaking Chinese rules and regulations.

-If you do not register your trademark in China you potentially will spend years in the Chinese legal system trying to block use of your trademark.
-If you have registered your trademark and there is an infringement, it is normally resolved after a letter from a Chinese based solicitor.
+If you do not register your trademark in China, you could spend years in the Chinese legal system trying to block the use of your trademark.
+If you have registered your trademark and there is an infringement, it is usually resolved after a letter from a Chinese-based solicitor.

-We strongly recommended you protect your trademark, in China using the local Chinese rules and regulations.
+We strongly recommend you protect your trademark in China using the local Chinese rules and regulations.

 Background

 In reviewing intellectual property law with our Chinese legal firm, they point out that China only started developing Commercial and Civil law in the last 40 years.
-This is the first time China has had Commercial and Civil law in 4,000 years while the England, as an example, started developing these laws over 900 years.
+This is the first time China has had Commercial and Civil law in 4,000 years, while England, for example, started developing these laws over 900 years ago.

-Given this historical lack of Commercial and Civil law in China local business has and still take advantage of this saturation creating many copies of Chinese and international products and brands.
+Given China's historical lack of Commercial and Civil law, local businesses have exploited this saturation, creating copies of Chinese and international products and brands.

-While China is a member of world-wide trading agreements which protects your IP sense 1979, given the size of the IP right infringements Chinese authorities do not have the resources for enforcement.
+While China has been a member of worldwide trading agreements that have protected your IP since 1979, given the size of the IP rights infringements, Chinese authorities do not have the resources for enforcement.

-By having the IP registered in China the enforcement becomes a local not an international IP rights enforcement.
+IP rights enforcement becomes local, not international, by registering the IP in China.
 This allows enforcement between Chinese companies and Chinese legal firms without often involving Chinese authorities.
-Chinese people / businesses understand that if you have the correct paper work then the IP can be enforced and therefore the rules and regulations are followed.
-No company or person in China (or world-wide) wants to involve local authorities in legal conflicts.
+Chinese people and businesses understand that if you have the correct paperwork, the IP can be enforced, and therefore, the rules and regulations are followed.
+No company or person in China (or worldwide) wants to involve local authorities in legal conflicts.

-Chinese IP laws is split into three areas
+Chinese IP laws are split into three areas

 - Trademark